LostBoysStudio/Bottle-Puzzle-Docs/docs/PrivacyPolicy.md

 ## Advertising

 Our app uses Google AdMob to display advertisements.
 AdMob may collect and process data as described in their privacy policy.
-For more information about AdMob's data collection and usage, please visit: https://policies.google.com/privacy
+For more information about AdMob's data collection and usage, please visit: [Google Privacy Policy](https://policies.google.com/privacy)

 ## Data Storage